Fortnightly statistics on personal insolvencies in Australia to help understand the economic impact of COVID-19.

 - other services

-The number of people who entered into a new personal insolvency rose from 405 between 5 April and 18 April to 448 between 19 April and 2 May.
-The number involved in businesses fell, from 112 people to 106.
+The number of people who entered into a new personal insolvency fell from 396 between 6 September and 19 September to 376 between 20 September and 3 October.
+Over the same period, the number involved in businesses fell from 108 to 83.

 Our business related personal insolvency statistics include people who: